felipec/good-taste/README.md

 }
 ```

-in [part 3] which is vastly superior, and in good taste.
+Which is vastly superior, and in good taste.

 [linked-list-good-taste]: https://github.com/mkirchner/linked-list-good-taste
 [ted]: https://youtu.be/o8NPllzkFhE?t=858